Mickey's PhilharMagic: The Theater's Lobby

+Concert Hall

 Goofy, the Concert Hall's stage manager, admits the guests into the main theater, where final preparations for the performance are underway.
-After accidentally disturbing a cat, Goofy lugs in an electrical cord and gets electrocuted.
-Minnie Mouse then tells the guests to put on their "opera glasses" after reminding them that, as a courtesy to the attraction, there should not be eating, drinking, smoking or flash photography during the show.
-After this instruction, Minnie then realizes that Donald Duck has gone missing and goes to tell Mickey.
+After accidentally disturbing a cat, Goofy plugs in an electrical cord and gets electrocuted.
+After Minnie Mouse tells the guests to put on their "opera glasses", she realizes that Donald Duck has gone missing and goes to tell Mickey.
 Goofy then raises the curtains (despite Mickey protesting that they aren't ready yet, which Goofy does not hear) to reveal that the stage is empty, except for a conductor's podium and Donald, who is sleeping in a box.
 Mickey races onto the stage in a hurry, quickly telling Donald to unpack the instruments.
 Mickey places his famous Sorcerer's hat on the podium, then dashes off the stage to get his clothes, ordering Donald, "Don't forget the orchestra.
 And don't touch my hat!"
 After Donald wakes up, he immediately unpacks all the instruments, including a grand piano, from the small box, and sets up the stage, he is then tempted to try on the Sorcerer's Hat himself.
 He does so, disobeying Mickey's orders, which causes the magical instruments to come to life under his command and instead play an extremely unpleasant melody when Donald conducts.
 Donald tells the instruments to "stop it" and the instruments stop, except for a small flute whistling the "Mickey Mouse March", who messes with him and the instruments laugh at the antics.
-However, when Donald bullies the flute, the other instruments, immediately shocked and angered, rise up and attack him, creating a battle storm which then turns into a whirlwind of magic and music as the "Mickey Mouse March" plays.
-Donald loses the hat in the chaos as the whirlwind turns into a vortex into the world of Disney animated features that sucks up everything in including Donald and he passes through songs from different Disney and Pixar animated features while trying to retrieve the hat.
+However, when Donald bullies the flute, the other instruments, immediately shocked and angered, rise up and attack him (except for the piano, who instead charges at Donald), creating a battle cloud which then turns into a whirlwind of magic and music as the "Mickey Mouse March" plays.
+Donald loses the hat in the chaos as the whirlwind turns into a vortex of Disney animated features that sucks up him and everything surrounding it, passing through songs from different Disney and Pixar animated features while Donald tries to retrieve the hat.